EA3CV/dxspider_info/README.md

 				  Configure Node with more than one local IP.pdf Configure node with Dynamic IP.pdf
 				  Create a secure connection between nodes.pdf
-				  List of nodes for mobile use.pdf
+      				  How to set up a partner node in dxcluster List of nodes for mobile use.pdf
 				  List of users for mobile use.pdf
-				  Node_configuration_for_user_access.pdf
+      				  Network Latency Measurements in the DXCluster Node Network Node_configuration_for_user_access.pdf
 				  Restoring the user DB.pdf